University of Akron School of Law

-University of Akron School of Law is the law school at the University of Akron in Akron, Ohio.
+The University of Akron School of Law is the law school at the University of Akron in Akron, Ohio.
 Offering both Juris Doctor and Master of Laws degrees, it was founded in 1921 as the Akron School of Law and merged with the University of Akron in 1959, becoming fully accredited by the American Bar Association in 1961.
-Since 1921, the school has produced over 6,000 graduates who have gone on to careers in the private and public sectors, including several notable judges and politicians.
+Since 1921, the school has produced over 6,000 graduates.

 Located across from E. J. Thomas Hall on University Avenue, the University of Akron School of Law is housed in the C. Blake McDowell Law Center on the northwest portion of the University of Akron campus.
 It also houses the Joseph G. Miller and William C. Becker Institute for Professional Responsibility and The University of Akron Center for Constitutional Law, one of only four constitutional law centers established by Congress in the United States.

 Curriculum

 The University of Akron School of Law admits traditional three year J.D. students, part-time J.D. students, and also students for the LL.M.
 Within the J.D. program, Akron Law students can also choose to specialize in one of eight areas of law, which include business, criminal, intellectual property, international, labor and employment, litigation, public law, and tax law.